 Music & Artistic Director of the Los Angeles Philharmonic, Walt and Lilly Disney Chair

-Gustavo Dudamel is driven by the belief that music has the power to transform lives, to inspire, and to change the world.
-Through his dynamic presence on the podium and his tireless advocacy for arts education, Dudamel has introduced classical music to new audiences around the world and has helped to provide access to the arts for countless people in underserved communities.
-As the Music & Artistic Director of the Los Angeles Philharmonic, now in his twelfth season, Dudamel’s bold programming and expansive vision led The New York Times to herald the LA Phil as “the most important orchestra in America – period.”
+Gustavo Dudamel is driven by the belief that music has the power to inspire, to transform lives and to change the world.
+Through his dynamic presence on the podium and his tireless advocacy for arts education, Dudamel has introduced classical music to new audiences around the world and has helped to provide access to the arts for countless young people in under-resourced communities.